Historical Markers in

 Today, Muskingum County continues to be a vibrant and diverse community.
 It is home to a range of industries, including manufacturing, healthcare, education, and agriculture.
 The county also boasts beautiful landscapes and outdoor recreational opportunities, attracting tourists and outdoor enthusiasts.
 Muskingum University, located in New Concord, adds to the cultural and educational fabric of the county.
 Overall, Muskingum County's history is a testament to the resilience and growth of a community that has evolved from its agricultural beginnings to a thriving region in central Ohio.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Muskingum County, Ohio.
+This timeline provides a concise overview of the key events in the history of Muskingum County, Ohio.

 • 1804 - Muskingum County is officially established.